duffjay/ssd-dag/README.md

 ## setup

 using conda - preliminary
 - pip install python-pip
 - pip install cython
+- pip install matplotlib
+- pip install pillow

 you need a virtual environment (conda on SageMaker, I use virtualenvwrapper on my laptop)